 Insert qualitative results – open ended responses with themes/categories.

-The comments compliment the results of the degree of need for instruments to facilitate TEES difficulties where more than 50% of the comments expressed the need for a tool to reach areas visualized by the endoscope, which also exhibited the greatest degree of need.
+The comments compliment the results of the degree of need for instruments to facilitate TEES challenges where more than 50% of the comments expressed the need for a tool to reach areas visualized by the endoscope, which also exhibited the greatest degree of need.
 As well, the need for a combined suction tool had the same number of responses which coincides with dissection and removal of cholesteatoma that requires suction(???).

 Implications of the Findings